prakharagrawal/test/README.md

-* update from remote test
+$ update from local test and remote test